Food

 Come midweek

-It’s not by accident Knaus first opens on a Tuesday.
+It’s not by accident that Knaus first opens for the season on a Tuesday.
 The number of Miamians willing or able to go into work late or leave early cuts down on the long lines.
-But no doubt the first day will rival Black Friday, no matter the day of the week.
+But no doubt the first few days will rival Black Friday, no matter the day of the week.

-Also, bring a folding chair.
+So bring a folding chair, bottled water to stay hydrated and sunscreen.
+A hat wouldn’t hurt.
 You’re going to be waiting a while.

 Bring cash

 There’s nothing worse than waiting in an hours-long line just to reach the front and realize you can’t pay for your food.
 Knaus Berry Farm is strictly a cash business.
-And there’s no ATM at the farm.
+And there’s no ATM at the farm and the closest one is at a gas station several miles away.
 Stop off at your bank first.

 There’s more to the menu